Knhwong/189lFinal/ProjectDocument.md

 [Testing Document](https://docs.google.com/document/d/1C1JtMZfvX7OqyhI6QGa9GF-D-K68Z0L3vE8aqQPocDU/edit?usp=sharing)

 All core functionality works and the game is playable.
-However, minor bugs exist with some clipping into walls, while difficulty may be too much, however because parrying is free, it balances out.
+However, minor bugs exist with some clipping into walls.
 After discovering the problems, the bugs are discovered, and the movement clipping into wall bug is fixed.

 ## Narrative Design